ushasigh/Sunshine/docs/VIDEO_RECORDING.md

 | `--recording-stop-on-drop` | Stop Sunshine if the recorder drops a frame because the queue is full.
 Default: off |
 | `--no-recording-stop-on-drop` | Keep Sunshine running even if the recorder drops a frame.
 This is the default behavior |

+## Note

+At certain resolutions of Sunshine host PC, colors in both the Sunshine recording data and the Moonlight display/recorded output can be different from the original.

+**For example:**
+when the resolution of the Sunshine host PC is 1680×1050 (16:10), the

 ## Summary of Changed Files

 | File | Action | Summary |